apache/nuttx-apps/system/ymodem/README.md

 ## Sendfile to board

-use rb cmd like this `nsh> sb`, this command support receive multiple files together then use `<Ctrl + a> , s` chose `ymodem`, then chose what file need to send.
+use rb cmd like this `nsh> rb`, this command support receive multiple files together then use `<Ctrl + a> , s` chose `ymodem`, then chose what file need to send.

 ## help